learn-jekyll-fast/learn-jekyll-fast.github.io/apps/support-ticket-creator/app.md

 ---
-layout: minimal-app
+layout: align
-title:  "ChatBot Training"
+title:  "Support Ticket"
 blurb: "Train you ChatBot so it knows everything about you!"
 ---